 A post shared by maude (@getmaude) on

-“Female sexuality, particularly focused on pleasure, has until relatively recently been left out of mainstream conversation,” psychosexual therapist Kate Moyle says.
+“Female sexuality, particularly focused on pleasure, has until relatively recently been left out of a mainstream conversation,” psychosexual therapist Kate Moyle says.
 “Sex education traditionally focuses on the biology of reproduction so it’s no surprise that women feel it’s a private subject, even more so when it’s a solo activity,” she added.
-Melissa Fabello, social justice educator, echoes this view.
+Melissa Fabello, a social justice educator, echoes this view.
 “Women are taught from a young age that sexual pleasure is something that men experience, and women offer,” she says.
 “Women are taught that their bodies are shameful and that their sexual desire is dysfunctional.”

 However, thanks to fourth-wave feminism and the body positivity movement, both ignited by the growing power of online communities and social media, the conversation around female pleasure is changing.
 While the concept of female pleasure itself is nothing new, the way the media and brands now speak about it so frankly is certainly a sizeable shift.
 Naturally, sexual health has become big business as brands capitalize on the normalization of sexual wellness and destigmatization of sex toys.
 According to The Business of Fashion, CVS now sells 45 vibrator options while Target stocks 74 different models.